-The Division of Academic Affairs at Texas State University (Texas State) is organized administratively into colleges, schools, departments and programs.
-This PPS defines the scope of each academic administrative unit and provides guidance for the preparation of proposals for new units and for changing or deleting existing units.
+The Division of Academic Affairs at Texas State University is organized administratively into colleges, schools, departments, and programs.
+This policy and procedures statement defines the scope of each academic administrative unit and provides guidance for the preparation of proposals for new units and for changing or deleting existing units.

-When considering the addition, change or deletion of a college, school, department or administrative program, the college dean should first consult the Provost and Vice President for Academic Affairs (Provost) for informal discussion and to ensure consideration of the proposed addition, change or deletion in appropriate strategic plans.
-Also, chairs, directors and deans should consult with faculty in the program and in other related programs.
+When considering the addition, change, or deletion of an administrative unit, the college dean should first consult the provost and vice president for Academic Affairs (VPAA) for informal discussion and to ensure consideration of the proposed addition, change, or deletion in the appropriate strategic plans.
+Chairs, directors, and deans should also consult with faculty in the unit and in other related programs.

-As a major academic unit of the University, each college is expected to establish a significant agenda for teaching, scholarship, and service, supportive of the University’s and the Division’s Strategic Plan.
-The senior executive leader of the college holds the title of Dean.
-Each college is organized into various schools, departments and programs.
+As a major unit of the university, each college is expected to establish a significant agenda for teaching, scholarship, and service, supportive of the university’s and the division’s strategic plan.
+The senior executive leader of the college holds the title of dean.
+Each college is organized into various schools, departments, and programs.

 Each college is expected to perform several specific functions that include but are not limited to the following: